dujanhung/sicalyme/install/executable/Android.md

 turn off Google Play Protect, and every other device-security apps.

-this is required, because they are wrong to block the download process.
+this is required, because they are wrong to block the apk installation process.

 </td></tr><tr><td>